-The three country game, with $N = \{s, m, l\}$ denoting the set of countries, is very similar to Seidmann (2009).
-Like Seidmann (2009), I assume (i) at most one agreement (i.e. bilateral FTA or three country MFN agreement) can form in a period and (ii) agreements formed in previous periods cannot be severed.
-Thus, given the networks depicted in Figure 1, Table 1 illustrates the feasible network transitions within a period.16 Hereafter, $g{t-1} \rightarrow g_t$ denotes the feasible transition within the current period from g{t-1} to g_t .
+Like the three country game in Seidmann (2009), I assume (i) at most one agreement (i.e. bilateral FTA or three country MFN agreement) can form in a period and (ii) agreements formed in previous periods cannot be severed.
+Thus, given the networks depicted in Figure 1, Table 1 illustrates the feasible network transitions within a period.14 Hereafter, $g{t-1} \to g_t$ denotes the feasible transition within the current period from g{t-1} to g_t .